FPierre/ergonomic_forms/README.md

 Idea                                                              | Status      |
 ----------------------------------------------------------------- | ----------- |
-hide label if it's input is empty and if a placeholder is given   | REFUSED     |
-show label if it's input is fill                                  | REFUSED     |
-Model verifications for Ajax                                      | OK          |
-update Model information in Ajax                                  | OK          |
 show/hide/udpate/delete other fields according to specifics rules | IN PROGRESS |
-show a visual indicator in focused input                          |             |
-show on an aside fixed area a visual step helper                  |             |
 show in real-time the time spend on a form                        | IN PROGRESS |
 use HTML5 validators (add/remove Bootstrap errors classes ?)      | IN PROGRESS |
+for person form, store lat, lon ?                                 | IN PROGRESS |
-if form status is online and hovered, display the lastest update  |             |
+for person form, display a map if address is given                |             |
-SASS transitions on v-if/v-show                                   |             |
+show on an aside fixed area a visual step helper                  |             |
+try the "defer" directive for Ajax calls                          |             |
-when field is hidden, reset it's value                            |             |
+I18n                                                              |             |

 pattern sur input pas forcément génial niveau UX (se fait sur keyup => tant que champs pas rempli, déclenche l'erreur) Et collision avec Ajax en plus...a buter du coup